snok/pep585-upgrade/README.md

 ```

 ### Features:
-- [x] Perform in-line substitution for new types
+- [x] Performs in-line substitution for new types
-- [x] Add required imports for non-builtin types, when they are replaced in
+- [x] Adds new imports for upgrade types which need them
-- [x] Add `__futures__` imports if enabled
+- [x] Adds `__futures__` imports if the futures flag is enabled
-- [x] Remove the (now unused) typing imports
+- [x] Removes no longer needed typing imports

-- [ ] ~~More complex import handling, sorting, and removal~~
+Note: even though we remove and add imports *reasonably* well, I would

-As a small aside; since thorough import handling isn't in the scope of this package,
+recommend running this in tandem hook like `isort` to aggregate
-we would recommend running this in tandem with a hook like `isort` to aggregate
+and sort your imports, and flake8 to discover any unused imports neither were able to remove.
-and sort your imports.
 Otherwise you risk needing to do *some* manual cleanup
 from time to time (though it should be pretty rare).

 ### Config